 - 1 rib celery julienned or thinly slice

-- 2 stalks green onion cut into 1 inch pieces (keep the green and whites separate)
+- 2 stalks green onion cut into 1 inch pieces

-- 1 tablespoon Shaoxing cooking wine (optional)
+- 1 tablespoon Shaoxing rice wine (optional)

 - 2 teaspoon toasted sesame oil